Earned Value Management

 Step 4: Determine the Cost Variance (CV)

-In this step, you compare both BCWS and BCWP to determine the Actual Cost of Work Performed (ACWP) to determine the Cost Variance (CV) in your project quality plan.
-This will project personnel if the project is over budget or under budget at any point in time.
+In this step, you compare BCWS and BCWP to determine the Actual Cost of Work Performed (ACWP) and determine the Cost Variance (CV) in your project quality plan.
+This will project personnel if the project is over or under budget at any point.

 Cost Variance = BCWP – ACWP